 Over the course of the next year, the FTC will begin evaluating specific applications to see if they comply with the Children's Online Privacy Protection Act (COPPA), which requires online service operators to provide notice and obtain consent from parents before collecting any information about kids under 13 years of age.
 These efforts will spur companies to action, but in the interim, you are stuck with trying to determine how to best protect the privacy of your child.

 To understand the privacy vs. exposure tradeoffs, start by reading the information provided about any applications your kids want to download.
-Quality companies should provide you clear information about what they are collecting.
+Quality companies should provide you with clear information about what they are collecting.

 Consider whether family protection tools (also called parental controls) will be a benefit for your child.
 These tools can help monitor and protect your child from some aspects of mobile risks, and based on your child’s age and maturity, this type of tool may be of benefit.